Improve Your Email Marketing Content: 18 Proven Tips

 Why?
 Because when you make your subscribers feel like they’re part of an exclusive group, it gives them more incentive to stay on your list.

-Here’s a great example from Jill Winger of The Prairie Homestead, who sends an email newsletter that occasionally features exclusive promotions in addition to the regular blog roundup:
+Here’s a great example from a company, who sends an email newsletter that occasionally features exclusive promotions in addition to the regular blog roundup:

-In this snippet of the email, you can see how Jill highlights the exclusivity of the olive oil offer.
+In this snippet of the email, you can see how they highlight the exclusivity of the olive oil offer.

 14. Make it interactive.